joelnewcomer/belton/wp-content/plugins/advanced-responsive-video-embedder/readme.md

 * [ARVE Pro addon changelog](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/changelog/)
 * [ARVE AMP addon changelog](https://nextgenthemes.com/plugins/arve-amp/)

+### 2018-01-09 - 8.7.7 ###

+* New: `duration` shortcode attribute and dialog entry.
+* Fixed: Corrected some dead links inside the plugin.
+* Improved: Added `muted`, `controls` and `loop` to shortcode UI dialog for HTML5 videos.
+* Improved: Removed video file extension check so any file can be used `[arve mp4="http://example.com/some-file" webm="http://example.com/some-other-file" /]`.
+Useful for example to embed files hosted on IPFS that do have a cryptic hash instead of a human readable filename.

+### 2017-12-20 - 8.7.6 ###

+* Fix license activation now working correctly.
+* Corrected link in readme.

+### 2017-12-19 - 8.7.5 ###

+* Maybe fix license activation in some rare cases.

+### 2017-12-17 - 8.7.4 ###

+* Fix: Removed URL validation because it fails with some weird URLs.

 ### 2017-12-13 - 8.7.3 ###

+* Updated EDD Plugin Updater class.
+* Fixed some links in the readme.

 ### 2017-08-16 - 8.7.2 ###